 WordPress is arguably the most popular content management system available online.
 It is highly customizable and more importantly open source, which makes its development efficient.
+It powers 30% of the webs and is ideally suited for building websites.
+It is one of the best website builders around.
 The number of organizations using WordPress is very large.
 In this situation, with the large array of features available, you can get carried away and forget about the speed of your site with respect to other features.

 In today’s world, the speed of a website is very important and that can even affect its visibility in search engines.
 When someone opens your site, you only have a few seconds to impress and convince him to hang around.
 If your site is slow, you could lose users faster than you gather them!
 Here are 10 easy ways to make your WordPress site faster.